Pediatric ENT

 Laryngeal clefts can cause feeding difficulties and breathing problems in infants and children, but pediatric ENT specialists are trained to fix these problems.
 Parents need to be aware of this condition to get treatment when necessary.
 Pediatric ENT specialists perform surgeries on children with clefts to repair their throats and larynx.

 Pediatric ENTs will work closely with the family to create an individualized treatment plan for the child.
-They provide therapy, including exercises, behavioral modification techniques, the use of adaptive equipment, and medications if necessary.

 When symptoms persist, they may recommend surgery to correct any problems found in the airway.
 Surgery may be needed in some cases to remedy a problem detected during the mouth and throat examination.